 Beans and vegetable soup increases fullness more than meat based meals

 Warning: Although it is a “slim meal” and perfect for those of you, who are watching their weight, it is at the same time so super filling that you won’t need any whole grain bread you might usually enjoy with soups.

 By the way, did you know that beans and peas increase fullness more than meat?
 According to a recent study by the University of Copenhagen’, meals based on legumes such as beans and peas are more satiating than pork and veal-based meals.
 From own experience I can only confirm:)

-After eating this vegan soup for lunch, I could almost skip dinner…This has partly to do with the fiber which is abundant in legumes.
+After eating this vegan soup for lunch, I could almost skip dinner…This has partly to do with the roughage which is abundant in legumes and don#t forget the fiber in spinach.
 Click through to learn more about the amazing health benefits of high fiber foods.
-On the other hand animal based products don’t contain any fiber at all.
+On the other hand, animal-based products don’t contain any fiber at all.

 Most ingredients are staples

 You will also love the fact that most of the ingredients are staples in your kitchen you’ve probably never combined before.

 …So what are you waiting for?
 Learn below how to make bean soup and give this vegan dish a try.
 You won’t regret it!
 I’ll give you also some tips for a vegetarian bean soup at the end of this blog post.Print

 - Cook Time: 8

 - 2 (15 oz. | 420 g) cans red beans (Kidney beans), drained and rinsed